wjn911/EM-TDR-Testing/README.md

 |:--:|
 | *Example of calculating the characteristic impednace of the unit length and simulation of the 2-D cross-section* |

-Secondly, we assemble these sections into 1-D model and simulate the EM-TDR response.
+Secondly, we assemble these sections in the longitudinal into a 1-D model and simulate the EM-TDR response.

 | ![2.5-D approach](https://github.com/wjn911/EM-TDR-Testing/blob/main/Figures/Picture2.png) |
 |:--:|
 | *Assemble the 2-D cross-sections into 1-D model in longitudinal direction* |

+# Numerical simulation test